Why Bioanalytical Testing?

 Over the years, the FDA and EMEA have provided guidance documents for bioanalytical testing methods.
-Endocrine Sciences adheres to all FDA guidance recommendations and provides a comprehensive plan and level of testing to ensure high-quality results.
+Endocrine Sciences adheres to FDA guidance recommendations and provides a comprehensive plan and level of testing to ensure high-quality results.

 Endocrine Sciences recognizes that clinical trial testing is moving to a higher level of scrutiny for submission with the US and European Union regulatory agencies and takes a conservative approach to clinical trials testing by following and exceeding requirements for bioanalytical validation, bioanalytical assay acceptance criteria, and incurred sample repeats.
-This higher conformity to quality does not guarantee regulatory acceptance, but is a prudent precaution.
+This higher commitment to quality does not guarantee regulatory acceptance, but is a prudent precaution.

 Additional information about the FDA and EMEA bioanalytical guidance documents:

-FDA Guidance for Industry Bioanalytical Method Validation (Draft Guidance)
+FDA Bioanalytical Method Validation Guidance for Industry

 European Medicines Agency Guideline on Bioanalytical Method Validation